Rayanworkout/ShahynSmile/README.md

 ### Nuxt3 Typescript project.
 SSR static website form a small company.
-Also available as SPA for reference
+Also available as SPA for reference at https://github.com/Rayanworkout/Blanchiment-Website